nhsconnect/prm-practice-migration-data-pipeline-prototype/pracmig-create-datasync-task/README.md

 - `PATH_TO_PRIVATE_KEY`: the path on your filesystem to the private SSH key that corresponds to the key-pair that was used when deploying the mock source supplier stack
 - `USERNAME`: the username, on the target machine, that has the private key associated with it; for the DataSync Agent this will be "admin", and for the NFS server this will be "ec2-user"
 - `LOCAL_PORT`: the port that was used when setting up the tunnel, for example, 10022.

+#### Mock source supplier stack deletion

+The mock source supplier stack does not successfully delete the first time, and it takes a significant period of time to fail.
+The DataSync Agent also doesn't terminate when terminating the stack (so needs terminating manually before trying to delete the stack).
+Usually, trying to delete it a second time succeeds, though it can sometimes take a third attempt.